 "A little sport?"
 That's not a very flattering comment about your future wife.
 Maybe he finds me irresistibly attractive.

 But did you really believe that the rich benefits he has suddenly showered down on us were your just rewards?
 What great fools you men of wit are.
-And a correction, bastards aren't allowed to become counts.
+And a correction, bastards can't become counts.

-(not listening)
+(not listening turning to the Count's door)

-Your trick, my most noble Count, is common place.
-A thousand blundering boobies have art enough to filch a wife from the side of her sleeping, unsuspecting spouse.
-But to turn the tables on the poacher, make him pay dearly for a delicious morsel he shall never taste, infect him with the wasp stings of jealousy and fears for his own honor, to boot him about the stable
+Your trick, my most noble Count is common enough.
+A thousand blundering boobies have art enough to filch a wife from the side of her sleeping spouse.
+But to turn the tables on the poacher, make him pay dearly for a delicious morsel he shall never taste, infect him with the wasp stings of jealousy and fears for his own honor, to boot him about the stable . . .